ricardocassiano04/ricardocassiano04/README.md

 - Hello, I'm @ricardocassiano04

-- I work with PostgreSQL, Linux, Spreadsheets and Python.
+- I work with PostgreSQL, Linux, Python and Spreadsheets.

-- I'm interested in Java, NoSQL and so on.

 - I like philosophy and literature.